 Hairspray and other cosmetics can stain your pearls so avoid contact and clean them with mild soap and water after use to remove any traces of chemicals.
 Remember that chemicals or abrasives should not be used to clean you pearls.

 Karat gold can be cleaned with a chamois cloth as it will return your jewellery to a stunning shine.
 Any tarnish can be removed with a commercial cleaner which can also be mixed with water and a couple of drops of household ammonia.
 A soft toothbrush can be used to work the solution into the jewellery before rinsing with warm water.

+If you’ve just bought a new gold ring from M&B Private Jewelers, you need to make sure you look after it properly.
 Despite being a tough material, rings should be removed before applying any moisturisers and skincare products as well as before showering.

 Karat silver can be cleaned using mild soap and water while trickier stains can be dealt with using a jewellery cleaner.
 Silver should be stored in a dry and cool place and stored in protective bags to prevent oxidisation and scratch marks.